 Spam Tocino is available at leading supermarkets.
 I bought mine at SM Supermarket at Php 105 each.

-Note that it is limited edition so if you're curious on how it tastes, you should get one as soon as possible. ;)
+Note that it is limited edition so if you're curious about how it tastes, you should get one as soon as possible. ;)